 Everyone gets a free digital photo as part of their Space Needle timed ticket.
 It’s with a green screen and you can choose your background later.

-They will scan the QR code on your ticket and you can pick your background later.
-There are a TON of cute backdrops to pick from.
+They will scan the QR code on your ticket, and you can choose your background later.
+There are a ton of cute backdrops to choose from.

 Elevator Ride

-After the photo spot, you’ll go in another line to get onto the elevator.
-There are actually two lines so just jump in the shortest one.
+After the photo spot, you’ll enter another line to enter the elevator.
+There are actually two lines, so jump in the shortest one.

 Observation Deck